 It is common for the page title and the meta title to be the same; however, it is not a requirement, especially in a blog article.
 However, it’s helpful to have a different page title and meta title:

-- For the home page and for landing pages when there is not a clear page title, as with an article.
+For the home page and landing pages, when there is not a clear page title, as with an article.

 Furthermore, the meta description is used by websites, such as the top social channels and social bookmarking networks.
 So, a good meta description is important to driving traffic to your web pages.